usher2/u2ckdump/README.md

 USE
 ---

-* First the program tries to unzip dump.zip file if it exists
+* First the program tries to decompress a dump.zip file if it exists
-* Second the program tries to parse dump.xml file if it exists
+* Second the program tries to parse a dump.xml file if it exists
-* Then the program periodically tries to fetch and parse a dump from a dump sources server
+* Then the program periodically tries to fetch a dump from a dump sources server

 FEATURES
 -------